📢 New features & changes

 Who is this tool for?

-The service is aimed at any organization that wants a structured technical readout of its public website: IT teams, privacy leads, consultants, or decision-makers.
+The service is aimed at any organization that wants a structured technical readout of its public website: IT (information technology) teams, privacy leads, consultants, or decision-makers.
 For an IT team, it can quickly surface technical gaps, external dependencies, and likely priority fixes.
 For a privacy lead, it provides a factual basis to document hosting, trackers, public-facing notices, and what a visitor can actually observe.
 For consultants and decision-makers, it helps frame the right questions, prioritize follow-up work, and track how a site evolves over time.

 The output is a shared factual baseline, not a final legal position.